 Call a Sarasota Criminal Defense Lawyer For Help

-If you are facing a criminal charge in Florida, contact an experienced Florida criminal defense attorney with Erika Valcarcel, Criminal Defense Lawyer, P.A. for a free consultation.
+If you are facing a criminal charge in Florida, contact an experienced defense lawyer with Erika Valcarcel, Criminal Defense Lawyer, P.A. for a free consultation.
 An attorney can help you at every stage of the Florida criminal court process.

-Erika Valcarcel has years of experience as a criminal defense lawyer and understands you need someone who will compassionately and vigorously protect your Constitutional rights during this experience.
+Erika Valcarcel has years of experience as a criminal defense attorney in Florida and understands you need someone who will compassionately and vigorously protect your Constitutional rights during this experience.